-Guo Chen is Associate Professor of Geography and Global Urban Studies at Michigan State University and holds a Ph.D. degree in Geography from Pennsylvania State University, a Master’s degree and a B.S. in Planning from Nanjing University.
-Dr. Chen received awards including a prestigious Wilson Center Fellowship in 2017.
-She is a recipient of the ISS teaching excellence award at MSU.
-She has authored and co-authored close to forty publications (articles and chapters) with a research focus on inequality, urban poverty, housing, urbanization and land use, urban governance, and social and environmental justice in China, emerging countries, and the Asia-Pacific.
-Her articles have appeared in PLoS ONE, Scientific Reports, Environment and Planning A, Urban Geography, Urban Studies, Cities, Habitat International, Acta Geographica Sinica, and many other journals.
-She co-edited Locating Right to the City in the Global South (Routledge 2013) and “Interrogating unequal rights to the Chinese city” (Special Issue).
+Guo Chen is an Associate Professor of Geography and Global Urban Studies at Michigan State University and holds a Ph.D. degree in Geography from Pennsylvania State University, a Master’s degree, and a B.S. in Econ Geography & Planning from Nanjing University.
+Dr. Chen received awards including a prestigious Wilson Center Fellowship 2017-18, and an Outstanding Service Award from AAG-China Geography Specialty Group in 2020.
+She is a recipient of the ISS Teaching Excellence Award at MSU.
+She has authored and co-authored over forty publications with a research focus on urbanization and inequality, urban poverty, slums, migrants, housing the poor, urban governance, land use, institutional bias, and social and environmental justice in China, the Asia-Pacific, and emerging countries.
+Her articles have appeared in PLoS ONE, Scientific Reports, Environment and Planning A, Urban Geography, Urban Studies, Cities, Habitat International, Area, Acta Geographica Sinica, and many other journals.
+She co-edited Locating Right to the City in the Global South (Routledge 2013) and “Interrogating unequal rights to the Chinese city” (Special Issue), and currently leads another edited Focus Section on migration and justice.
 Her research has been funded by the National Geographic Society, National Natural Science Foundation of China, Urban China Research Network, and MSU (IRGP-New Faculty Grant, CASID, HARP, and DFI).
 Her current research projects include a new book on China’s urban poverty and a documentary on the hidden slums in China.